Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

 }
 ```

-By default, the following context data will be sent to Tracardi:
+By default, the following session context data will be sent to Tracardi:

 ```json title="Example" linenums="1"
 {